Izheil/Quantum-Nox-Firefox-Dark-Full-Theme/README.md

 <img src="https://i.imgur.com/IxMK0t5.png"></li>
 	  <li>Change the theme of either of <a href="https://addons.mozilla.org/es/firefox/addon/ublock-origin/">Ublock Origin</a>, <a href="https://addons.mozilla.org/es/firefox/addon/video-downloadhelper/">Video Download Helper</a>, <a href="https://addons.mozilla.org/es/firefox/addon/flash-video-downloader/">Flash Video Downloader</a>, <a href="https://addons.mozilla.org/es/firefox/addon/tab-session-manager/">Tab session manager</a>, <a href="https://addons.mozilla.org/es/firefox/addon/undo-closed-tabs-revived/">Undo closed tabs button</a>, <a href="https://addons.mozilla.org/es/firefox/addon/s3download-statusbar/">Download Manager (S3)</a>, <a href="https://addons.mozilla.org/es/firefox/addon/privacy-badger17/">Privacy badger</a>, <a href="https://addons.mozilla.org/es/firefox/addon/noscript/">Noscript</a>, <a href="https://addons.mozilla.org/en-US/firefox/addon/window-resize/">Window resize</a> or <a href="https://addons.mozilla.org/es/firefox/addon/s3google-translator/">S3 Translator</a> extensions to a dark version.
 You have to update the UUIDs of the extensions inside "addons.css" for this. <br /><img src="https://i.imgur.com/m7TGyqz.png" title="Dark addons" /></li>
 	</ul>
-  <li><b>Theme features</b>: In this one you will find a userchrome with ONLY the features part of the theme.
+  <li><b>Theme features</b>: In this one you will find a userchrome (with the exception of multiple row tabs, which can be found in the file <b>MultiRowTabLiteforFx.uc.js</b>)with ONLY the features part of the theme.
 These features are the following:
 	<ul>
 	  <li>Multiple row tabs.</li>
 	  <li>Multiple row bookmarks toolbar (2 usable rows by default, but it is NOT enabled by default.
 You can add more rows editing userchrome).</li>